As a Researcher what do I need to consider when working with the Group?

 - Have a clear aim of what you would like to achieve from working with the Group – this aim can be shared with the Group so they can have a greater understanding of what the outputs of their efforts should be.

 - The Group will meet around twice a year face-to-face to take part in research involvement activities.
+Due to the current COVID-19 pandemic, we are unable to facilitate face-to-face meetings.
+We have temporarily replaced these with virtual zoom meetings, which we host roughly every 2 months.
 The Group will also be available virtually either online or via the phone.
 The Group organisers will decide whether your activity will be completed during a face-to-face meeting or virtually.
 This will be based on your deadlines compared to meeting dates, the type of activity, the time needed to complete the task and who you need to take part.

 - All opportunities presented to the Group organisers by researchers will be considered, however please be aware priority will be given to the following: